 How to Uninstall True Key

-In some cases, True Key lands on your device as a third party offer when you install certain software.
-Maybe you have installed it and decided you want go with a different password manager.
+In some cases, this app lands on your device as a third-party offer when you install certain software.
+Maybe you have installed it, and decided you want to go with a different password manager.

-When you go to a list of installed apps on your device, True Key usually doesn’t show up.
+When you open the list of installed apps on your device, True Key usually doesn’t show up.
 This is because it isn’t considered a stand-alone app.
-It is part of the larger McAfee Security program.
-This makes removing True Key a little trickier than a normal app.
+It’s part of the larger McAfee Security program.
+This makes removing this password manager a little trickier than a normal app.

 How to uninstall True Key from Windows